Welcome to Cost Accounting Services Web Site

-Signed effort reports are the equivalent of sworn statements about the correctness and substantial accuracy of your commitment of labor to each project.
+Certified effort forms are the equivalent of sworn statements about the correctness and substantial accuracy of your commitment of labor to each project.
 In recent years, federal funding agencies have greatly increased their scrutiny of these reports.
-Our ability to justify these time records could be the source of preventing serious difficulties for both the University and individual researchers.
+UVM's ability to justify these time records could be the source of preventing serious difficulties for both the University and individual researchers.

 May someone certify effort for someone else?

 Yes.
 A Principal Investigator or responsible official may certify for someone.
 Keep in my that these individuals are required to have first hand knowledge or suitable means of verification to certify for someone else.
-If the employee is available, the preference is to have the employee certify their effort.
+For example, Principal Investigators typically certify for graduate students.